nixworks/public/news/2004/07/18/README.md

 _Context: Gaza, Khan Younis, Moussa Arafat, Palestinians, Yasser Arafat, gun_

 ### [ U.S. President George W. Bush states that the establishment of a Palestinian state by the end of 2005 is unlikely due to instability and violence in the Palestinian Authority. ](/news/2004/07/18/u-s-president-george-w-bush-states-that-the-establishment-of-a-palestinian-state-by-the-end-of-2005-is-unlikely-due-to-instability-and-vi.md)
-_Context: George W. Bush, Palestinian Authority, Palestinian state, President_
+_Context: George W. Bush, Palestinian Authority, Palestinian state, U.S. President_

 ### [ Argentina holds a national day of mourning to mark the tenth anniversary of the AMIA Jewish community centre bombing. ](/news/2004/07/18/argentina-holds-a-national-day-of-mourning-to-mark-the-tenth-anniversary-of-the-amia-jewish-community-centre-bombing.md)
 _Context: AMIA bombing, Argentina_